 After a series of dark and rain splattered days topped off by a drenching storm on Christmas Eve, Christmas Day dawned clear and golden from first light.
 He’d read her from the Bible as well as The Polar Express and How the Grinch Stole Christmas in her room at the rehabilitation hospital on the eastern city limits of Chico; out near where the firestorm of November flowed down from the ridge and tried to enter the town.

 He came back on Christmas morning and found her doing much better than on the days before.
 Outside the bright day beckoned and so he put on her warm coat and scarf and took her out into the courtyard.
 There they sat in the unseasonably warm sunshine under a sky washed clean of ash and smoke and soot.
-They breathed in fresh air smelling like freshly laundered sheets hung on the line to dry.
+They breathed in crisp air smelling like freshly laundered sheets hung on the line to dry.
 Even the breeze when it came and went and came back again was gentle, almost warm.
 They had coffee and remarked what a fine fine Christmas day it was.

 “It’s Christmas Day and all three of us are still here and still standing.
 I don’t know about you, but I’d call that a very merry Christmas if ever there was one.”